zwhiteley-sky/travel-agency-blog/README.md

 <img width="505" alt="Screenshot 2022-11-14 at 5 08 14 PM" src="https://user-images.githubusercontent.com/44912347/201778552-88c2c9e5-f258-4a88-83b5-ddf245353a14.png">

+***NOTE: The final project will not have images or links, but you can research how to add these in!***

 ## Project Specs
 Your final page should have all of the following: